nghia09012005/kncn_backend/README.md

 🚀 Install and use

 1. Fastly install with Python
-pip install yt-dlp
+  - pip install yt-dlp

 2. How to use
-- To convert a youtube video to a url stream use this comand yt-dlp -g <youtube url>
+  - To convert a youtube video to a url stream use this comand +'yt-dlp -g <youtube url>'